choulab/lab-website/content/handbook/_index.md

 [Lab policies](/handbook/general) - general rules about lab hours & location, graduation requirements, and authorship

-[Getting started](/handbook/setup) - instructions on how to get stuff done, e.g. ordering supplies, IT stuff, lab hacks
+[Getting started](/handbook/setup) - instructions on how to get stuff done, e.g. set up your workflow, ordering supplies, IT stuff, lab hacks

 [Organizing your research](/handbook/whatisresearch) - tips for organizing your ideas, project, experiments, and meta-data